 What if i have an older desktop website and a separate mobile website?

 - Make sure your mobile site does not limit the content it displays.
 This is a pet peeve of mine and I absolutely hate when I access a large brand’s website from my phone and I have virtually no data available.

 - Make sure your desktop and mobile websites both use structured data.

 - Make sure your mobile site is accessible by Googlebot and not blocked by a robot.txt file.

 - Submit and verify both mobile and desktop websites to Google’s Search Console.

 Google states you are ok, but I consider this as a false sense of security for website owners.
-If Google is positioning mobile as the dominant version and search authority, then your desktop version will struggle competing with a competitor’s mobile version.
-You need to get your website updated and you need to make sure you are well positioned for mobile users.
+If Google is positioning mobile as the dominant version and search authority, then your desktop version will struggle to compete with a competitor’s mobile version.
+You need to get your website updated and you need to make sure you are well-positioned for mobile users.